SnailBones/CellForest/README.md

-# A Tree Falls: the musical.
+# A Tree Falls: The Musical

 A cellular automata-powered ecological and geological simulation in C++ and Godot that plays live, procedurally generated music.
 Download the game [here](https://ailanthus.itch.io/forest).